 Rivers and Bayous Grade

-In 2016, bacteria concentrations exceeded screening levels in 12 percent of samples collected from Galveston Bay, indicating that the risk of bacterial infection while swimming in the open waters of the Bay remained low, yielding the grade of an A. Additionally, the rivers, streams and bayous grade improved from a C to a B in 2016.
+In 2017, bacteria concentrations exceeded screening levels in 7 percent of samples collected from Galveston Bay, indicating that the risk of bacterial infection while swimming in the open waters of the Bay remained low, yielding the grade of an A. Additionally, the rivers, streams and bayous received a grade of B for the second year in a row.
 Of the 25 watersheds included in the Report Card, 13 do not have enough data.
 One watershed saw some improvement compared to last year’s grades.
-Nine watersheds saw no change, while two watersheds (Spring Creek and South Bay) degraded to a C and B, respectively.
+Nine watersheds saw no change, while four watersheds (Armand-Taylor Bayou, Cedar Bayou, Clear Creek, and Houston Ship Channel) degraded.
 A number of watersheds received A’s.
-However, swimming in certain rivers, streams, and bayous upstream from Galveston Bay may be discouraged, as 36 percent of samples collected in these urban and suburban areas still exceeded screening levels in 2016.
+However, swimming in certain rivers, streams, and bayous upstream from Galveston Bay may be discouraged, as 35 percent of samples collected in these urban and suburban areas still exceeded screening levels in 2017.
 Check the map of High Swim Risk Watersheds below.
 To see if a swim advisory is in place, at recreational beaches such as Sylvan Beach Park, check the Beach Watch Program and Swim Guide.

 Galveston Bay Water Recreation Safety